 (6) An alternate member attending a meeting of the Superannuation Board in accordance with this clause has all the powers and duties of a member of the Superannuation Board.

+[Clause 7 amended by No. 26 of 1994 s.
+18; No. 42 of 1998 s.
+38.]

 8. Meetings of a Board

 (1) The chairman of the Superannuation Board shall preside at all meetings of the Superannuation Board at which he is present but, if a chairman is not elected or the chairman is not present at a meeting, the members of the Superannuation Board present may elect one of their number to preside.